Aaquib Tabrez

 |---|---|

-| Jul 18, 2025 | Our journal paper, Single-shot Policy Explanation to Improve Task Performance via Semantic Reward Coaching, has been accepted to Neural Computing and Applications.
-This work shows how natural language reward explanations can be generated to reconcile differences in understanding and coach human partners or autonomous systems, improving task performance through one-shot policy explanations. |
+| Jul 18, 2025 | Our journal paper, Single-shot Policy Explanation to Improve Task Performance via Semantic Reward Coaching, has been accepted to Neural Computing and Applications. |

-| Jun 17, 2025 | I served as a Local Organizing Committee member for the Robotics: Science and Systems (RSS) 2025 Conference, hosted at USC. |
+| Jun 17, 2025 | I served as a Local Organizing Committee member for the RSS 2025 Conference. |